natjiazhan/Signals-Agent/README.md

-# Agentic-Hackathon-Project
+# Signals Agent
-Repo for Hackathon Project
+Project for the Proving Ground: Agentic Startup RAG-a-thon

 ## Getting started
 Before running the project make sure ffmpeg and portaudio are installed in your system: